BamdadRashidi/AP_Music_player_project/README.md

    --add-opens java.base/java.time=ALL-UNNAMED
    ```

-3. In case you don't know your IP address, type the command next to you into CMD:
+3. In case you don't know your IP address, type the command below you into CMD:
    ```
    ipconfig
    ```